wilmoore/sprout-commonjs-lib/root/contributing.md

 # Contributing to <%= package_name %>

-Below are a few ways to make contributing to <%= package_name %> smoother:
+Below are a few ways to make contributing to <%= package_name %> smoother.

 ## Issues